hoangtnm/docs/docs/ohmyzsh.md

 If you have many functions that go well together, you can put them as a `XYZ.plugin.zsh` file in the `custom/plugins/` directory and then enable this plugin.

 If you would like to override the functionality of a plugin distributed with Oh My Zsh, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

-## Uninstalling Oh My Zsh

-Oh My Zsh isn't for everyone.
-We'll miss you, but we want to make this an easy breakup.

-If you want to uninstall `oh-my-zsh`, just run `uninstall_oh_my_zsh` from the command-line.
-It will remove itself and revert your previous `bash` or `zsh` configuration.